trentm/node-dashdash/README.md

   FWIW, these names attempt to match with asserts on [assert-plus](https://github.com/mcavage/node-assert-plus).
+  You can add your own custom option types with `dashdash.addOptionType`.
+  See below.

 - `env` (String or Array of String).
 Optional.
 An environment variable name (or names) that can be used as a fallback for this option.
 For example,